I had never seen trauma until I looked into the eyes of that little 5-year-old Rohingya boy.

 English class with our Rohingya kids…we’ll call it…Rohingyalish class.

-And then one day, for the first time ever, I saw them smile.
+And then one day, I finally saw them smile.

-It truly was one of those pivotal moments where I thought, “I think something I’m doing…is working.”
+It was one of those pivotal moments where I thought, “I think something I’m doing…is working.”

 This doesn’t happen a lot, but when it does, it really puts everything into perspective for you.